 Worship services that include our Handbell Choir are truly special.
 Many times, throughout the year, the handbells accompany the Chancel Choir during worship service for special concerts.
 Excluding summer, rehearsals are every Wednesday evening from 6:00 – 7:30 pm.
 Beginners are welcome to join.

 Dan Anajovich, Director of Handbell Choir

 Dan started playing bells in 2010 after a hiatus from any musical performance since high school.
 He was drawn to the bells as a place where the whole really is more than the sum of the parts.
 Dan started in a non-audition church choir and moved to audition and then a community ensemble (Pacific Ringers) within a few years.
 Dan is a self-taught conductor, although he has been very lucky to be mentored by his current director at Pacific Ringers.

 Dan feels that his job as director is to enable the group to bring their offering to the congregation.
-All the bells together form 1 instrument, which means it takes everyone connecting to everyone else to create a moving experience.
+All the bells together form one single instrument, which means it takes everyone connecting to everyone else to create a moving experience.
 The pursuit of that experience is what keeps him going.